 Areas of Quality of Life in Indonesia Which Ranks Unfavourably

 1. Quality of education

 Although Indonesia has been consistently reducing the overall illiteracy level of the country, the quality of education, especially that of tertiary education in Indonesia, is relatively low.
 Many universities across the country do not provide an adequate level of educational content.
-Due to this fact, many students in Indonesia’s universities are unable to attain superior academic results.
+Thus, many students in Indonesia’s universities are unable to attain superior academic results.

 How the Indonesian Government Attempts to Improve the Overall Quality of Life in Indonesia

 Evidence of Improvements in Quality of Life in Indonesia

-As one of the largest countries in the world, quality of life is a particularly important issue in Indonesia.
+As one of the largest countries in the world, quality of life in Indonesia is particularly important issue.
 This is because a low quality of life there would cause far more people to suffer than would be the case in smaller countries.
 Among the chief problems that inhibit quality of life in Indonesia are those of natural disasters.
 Due to its location, Indonesia is often afflicted by natural disasters such as:

 These disasters significantly reduce the quality of life of the country’s citizens.
 Other challenges include access to adequate: